LeohMvn/hello-world/README.md

 # hello-world

 Hello there,
 I am Lionel.
-Tried my first commit yay
+Tried my first commit yay!!
 After this is the branch.
-The branch is for testing new fixes, codes, when it has no bugs it can be merged with the master
+The branch is for testing new fixes, codes,
+When it has no bugs it can be merged with the master This is like a corrected code for my s/w.